-One of the most direct means of connecting low-income people to highquality transit is to build affordable housing on top of it through transitoriented development.
-Agencies can account for affordable housing development in station planning efforts, engage municipalities to up-zone in existing or planned transit-priority areas, establish policy to require affordable housing in TOD, and play a direct role in developing affordable housing via land acquisition, creating dedicated affordable housing funds, or joint development.94 Increasing the concentration of affordable housing in TODs is also likely to yield greater and more sustainable ridership benefits to transit agencies^{95/96}.
+One of the most direct means of connecting low-income people to high-quality transit is to build affordable housing on top of it through transit-oriented development.
+Agencies can account for affordable housing development in their station planning efforts, engage municipalities to upzone in existing or planned transit-priority areas, establish policy to require affordable housing in TOD, and play a direct role in developing affordable housing in TODs via land acquisition, creating dedicated affordable housing funds, or joint development.
+Fince a land acquisition of affordable housing in TODs is also likely to yield greater and more sustainable ridership benefits to transit agencies 98/99.

-Inclusionary zoning can create incentives for affordable housing construction, as in Massachusetts' smart growth zoning legislation, MA 40R-which has provided incentive payments in special zoning districts allowing for the planned construction of nearly 14,000 new housing units and with over 3,000 building permits issued, 20 percent of which must be affordable97.
+Inclusionary zoning can create incentives for affordable housing construction, as in Massachusetts' smart growth zoning legislation, MA 40R-which has provided incentive payments in special zoning districts allowing for the planned construction of nearly 14,000 new housing units and with over 3,000 building permits issued, 20 percent of which must be affordable1oo.
 Inclusionary zoning can backfire, however, if its incentives (or mandates) cause housing prices to increase by depressing overall housing construction.

 TODs can also drive displacement, so transit agencies must take care to avoid exacerbating affordability issues from the outset of the planning process.
-Dallas Area Rapid Transit mitigates the potentially displacementinducing impacts of its tax increment finance funding by allocating 20 percent of that funding to affordable housing development98.
-In Denver, Enterprise's Denver Regional TOD Fund has spurred the community-driven creation or preservation of more than a thousand affordable housing units near new light rail stations developed through Denver RTD's FasTracks initiative99.
-Similar TOD land acquisition funds exist in Charlotte and San Francisco100.
-Bay Area Rapid Transit requires a minimum of 20 percent affordable housing units in station TODs and has set a more ambitious target of 35 percent101.
+Dallas Area Rapid Transit mitigates the potentially displacement-inducing impacts of its tax increment finance funding by allocating 20 percent of that funding to affordable housing development.
+In Denver, Enterprise's Denver Regional TOD Fund has spurred the community-driven creation or preservation of more than a thousand affordable housing units near new light rail stations developed through Denver RTD's FasTracks initiative, and similar TOD land acquisition funds exist in Charlotte and San Francisco.
+Bay Area Rapid Transit requires a minimum of 20 percent affordable housing units in station TODs and has set a more ambitious target of 35 percent.

 Transit agencies can also advocate directly for improved housing affordability, for example by pursuing (or requiring) affordable housing construction through joint development agreements.
-DC's Washington Metropolitan Area Transit Authority requires affordable housing development on land it controls, for example requiring 20 percent affordable housing units on all seven parcels surrounding the Columbia Heights metro station102.
-Metro Los Angeles' joint development program "seeks to facilitate construction of affordable housing units, such that 35% of the total housing units in the Metro joint development portfolio are affordable for residents earning 60% or less of the Area Median Income (AMI)".103
+DC's Washington Metropolitan Area Transit Authority requires affordable housing development on land it controls, for example requiring 20 percent affordable housing units on all seven parcels surrounding the Columbia Heights metro station.
+Metro Los Angeles' joint development program "seeks to facilitate construction of affordable housing units, such that 35% of the total housing units in the Metro joint development portfolio are affordable for residents earning 60% or less of the Area Median Income (AMI)".
+106

 Policies intended to improve equity must be developed with input and engagement from people in the communities they affect.
 This can happen as part of agency-led or agency-facilitated development process, but it can also be led by the community directly via land trusts like those who have joined forces to create the Greater Boston Community Land Trust Network.
-This coalition of community-based organizations has joined forces to invest in affordable housing preservation and development throughout the Boston region, building on the past successes of members like the Dudley Street Neighborhood Initiative.104
+This coalition of community-based organizations has joined forces to invest in affordable housing preservation and development throughout the Boston region, building on the past successes of members like the Dudley Street Neighborhood Initiative.